affinidi/eventi-workshop/docs/credentials-issuance.md

 ## Introduction

-We will use the `Eventi` app that we generated in [module 1](/docs/generate-app.md) and enable Affinidi Credentials Issuance Service to issue Event Tickets as digital verifiable credential. we will dive into the Credentials Issuance feature to issue tamper-evident digital credentials, enabling trust in digital interactions through the flow of portable trusted data.
+We will use the `Eventi` app that we generated in [Module 1](/docs/generate-app.md) and enable Affinidi Credentials Issuance Service to issue Event Tickets as digital verifiable credentials.
+We will dive into the Credentials Issuance feature to issue tamper-evident digital credentials, enabling trust in digital interactions through the flow of portable trusted data.

 ## Architecture